aizatsyafiq/JomMakan/README.md

 ### 6. Verify Installation
 Open your browser and navigate to `http://localhost:5000`.
 You should see:
-- The ApaSedap home screen with "Makan Apa Hari Ni?" heading
+- The JomMakan home screen with "Makan Apa Hari Ni?" heading
 - Two category buttons: "Dapur Time" and "Tapau"
 - Click through to test the random food selection